thephpleague/fractal/pagination.md

 $resource->setCursor($cursor);
 ~~~

-These examples are for Laravel's Illuminate\Database package, but you can do it however you like.
+These examples are for Laravel's `illuminate\database` package, but you can do it however you like.
 The cursor
 also happens to be constructed from the `id` field, but it could just as easily be an offset number.
 Whatever
-is picked to represent a cursor, maybe consider using `base64_encode()` and `base64_decode()` on the values to make sure API users do not try and do anything too clever with them.
+is picked to represent a cursor, maybe consider using `base64_encode()` and `base64_decode()` on the values to make sure
+API users do not try and do anything too clever with them.
 They just need to pass the cursor to the new URL, not do any maths.